kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 </span>

 Mention three (3) means by which we can pass styles to a react element.
 What way seem to be the most efficient ?
-You might need to read look into google's lighthouse.
+You might need to read into google's lighthouse.

 ## Closing Note:
 On a bye note, hope you had fun learning and learnt something new.